madurapa/woocommerce-ezcash/readme.txt

 eZ Cash is a payment gateway that allows you to accept payments online via Dialog, Etisalat and Hutch mobile phones.

-To get a eZ Cash merchant account visit their website by clicking [here](http://www.ezcash.lk)
+To get an eZ Cash merchant account visit their website by clicking [here](http://www.ezcash.lk)

 Dialog eZ Cash WooCommerce Payment Gateway allows you to accept payments via Dialog, Etisalat and Hutch mobile phones.